davidde/mpv-autosub/README.md

      [Use `i` to modify, then `CTRL+SHIFT+V` to paste inside vi] [Use `ESC`, then `:wq` to write the changes and exit]
      ```
+4. Optionally change the subtitle language [ISO code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) on line 4.
-4. Enjoy automatically downloaded subtitles the next time you open MPV!
+5. Enjoy automatically downloaded subtitles the next time you open MPV!

 ## Docs
 If you wish to modify or adapt this script to your needs,